jesseopdenbrouw/thuas-riscv/sw/bootloader/README.md

 application at address 0x00000000.
 If a character is received via the USART within these 5 seconds, a prompt is shown and the user can enter commands.
-The command "r" (without the quotes) starts the main application.
+The command "h" (without the quotes) displays a list of supported commands.

 An S-record file can be uploaded using the `upload` program.
 If the bootloader is contacted within the